Napsty/check_rancher2/README.md

 # check_rancher2
-Monitoring plugin to check Docker environments in Rancher 2.x
+Monitoring plugin to check Kubernetes container environments in Rancher 2.x

-Plugin is now available to public (beta release).
-Documentation is pending and will be located here:
+This is the public repository for development.
+Stable release

+Latest release and documentation can be found here:

 https://www.claudiokuenzler.com/monitoring-plugins/check_rancher2.php